samvbeckmann/network/README.md

 The author of *Network* is Sam Beckmann (also known as QKninja).
 *Network* is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

-**Modpack Policy:** *Network* May by used in any modpack, public or private, without my explicit permission.
+**Modpack Policy:** *Network* may by used in any modpack, public or private, without my explicit permission.
 You are required to remove *Network* from your modpack at my request.
 ### Credits
 Additional texture work done by AbnormalAndroid.